Why clubs need a constitution?

 - List all of the rules of operation; and

 - Set out the members’ rights and responsibilities.

-In addition to your state or territories consumer affairs model rules the Australian Sports Commission offers templates for states and territories as a guide and starting point.
-Tennis Australia also has some fantastic clubs leading by example around the country.
-Below are two templates currently being used by small to medium sized clubs.
+In addition to your state or territories consumer affairs model rules, Sport Australia offers templates for states and territories as a guide and starting point.
+Below is an example of a tennis club’s constitution.

 |Tennis Australia||Constitution (in more detail)|

 If you have any questions about your club please contact us at 1800 PLAY TENNIS or email.